Pamukkale: Ultimate Guide to Turkey’s Cotton Castle

 1. Why are Pamukkale travertines white?

-The travertines at Pamukkale are white because of the natural process where calcite-rich water flows from hot springs and gets deposited on the hills below, forming these snow-white terraces.
+The travertines at Pamukkale are white because of the natural process of calcite-rich water flowing from hot springs and getting deposited on the hills below, forming snow-white terraces.

 Subscribe to Shipped Away! 🙂